elixir-europe-training/ELIXIR-TrP-TeSS/docs/chapters/chapter_01.md

 4. Scroll to the facet ‘Resource type’ and select ‘e-learning’.

 5. You get the list of training materials about data retrieval intended for a beginner level audience whereby the resource has been tagged as e-learning material.
 At any time you may remove any of the filters you applied to reduce stringency of your search.

+!!! example "Search exercises"

+    1. Using keywords search - find the training material of VIB: Git & GitHub training
+    2. Using the filters find the same material
+    3. Using keywords search for the training material of IFB:  Fair data - Module 1
+    4. Using the filters find the same material